 THE HAMPTON SOCIAL

-Another nautical-themed favorite in River North!
+This is another nautical-themed favorite in River North!
 The Hampton Social embodies everything an upscale Californian beach restaurant would entail – wide open bright, airy spaces allowing a pseudo sea-breeze to flow in from Chicago's streets, fresh seafood and beach-themed cocktails, and even a swinging hammock for lounging.
 Every Tuesday through Friday from 3 to 6pm enjoy half-priced pizza and bottles of rose.

 Address: 353 W Hubbard St, Chicago, IL 60654